Vashon’s Landmarks

 Hilmar and Selma Steen House

 Dating from 1911, this former home of Hilmar and Selma Steen, who immigrated to Vashon Island from Norway, is exquisitely designed.
-The brick foundation, the beautiful enclosed porch, the nearly unchanged interior, and the old-style beveled glass windows show the care and hard work that were put into the construction of Hilmar’s home.
-A nearby lumber mill that Hilmar’s family operated provided the house with electricity – a rare luxury at that time on the island.
+The brick foundation, the beautiful enclosed porch, the nearly unchanged interior, and the old-style beveled glass windows show the care and hard work that was put into the construction of Hilmar’s home.
+A nearby lumber mill that Hilmar’s family operated provided the house with electricity – a rare luxury on the island at that time.

 Marjesira Inn in Magnolia Beach on Quartermaster Harbor